webwriter-app/webwriter/@webwriter/website/src/content/docs/quickstart.md

 Create an empty project directory.
 In that directory, run `npm create @webwriter/widget`.
 This initializer allows you to configure the project and start from a template for your widget.
 We recommend you use the `ts-lit-vite` template.

 ### Step 2: Try out your setup
+Open WebWriter.
+Go to settings, then to the "local" tab under packages, then press "add unlisted package".
+Choose your project directory.
+After loading, the package should be shown in the list.
+We recommend you press the lightning button to enable live reloading, so each time you change your code, the package is imported again.
+Now, you can have WebWriter and your text editor open side by side while making changes.

-In your project directory, run `npm run dev`.
+Note: Alternatively, you can also run your widget outside of WebWriter: In your project directory, run `npm run dev`.
 A test site for your widget should open automatically in your default browser.
 Now, try changing something in your widget's source code.
 The site should reload automatically!

 ### What does this setup include?
 It uses the `LitElementWw` base class from the `@webwriter/lit` package, supporting these features in your widget: